 Long-term Debt Costs - NEP recognizes interest expense using the effective interest method over the life of the related debt.
 Certain of NEP's debt obligations include escalating interest rates that are incorporated into the effective interest rate for the related debt.
 Deferred interest includes interest expense recognized in excess of the interest payments accrued for the related debt's stated interest payments and is recorded in other liabilities on NEP's consolidated balance sheets.
 Debt issuance costs include fees and costs incurred to obtain long-term debt and are amortized over the life of the related debt using the effective interest rate established at debt issuance.
-NEP incurred approximately \$10 million and \$42 million of debt issuance costs during the year ended December 31, 2020 and 2019, respectively.
-The amortization of debt issuance costs totaled approximately \$11 million, \$11 million and \$12 million for the years ended December 31, 2020, 2019 and 2018, respectively, and is included in interest expense in NEP's consolidated statements of income (loss).
-In addition, NEP wrote-off approximately \$4 million and \$22 million of debt issuance costs during 2020 and 2019, respectively, due to the retirement of the related debt.
-See Note
+NEP incurred approximately \$12 million and \$10 million of debt issuance costs during the year ended December 31, 2021 and 2020, respectively.
+The amortization of debt issuance costs totaled approximately \$11 million, \$11 million and \$11 million for the years ended December 31, 2021, 2020 and 2019, respectively, and is included in interest expense in NEP's consolidated statements of income (loss).
+In addition, NEP wrote-off approximately \$4 million of debt issuance costs during 2020 due to the retirement of the related debt.
+See Note 12.